ruandre/email-snippets/README.md

 Start with `em-qs`, then add `em-row` or `em-row-txt` for every horizontal section of the email design (name appropriately via the provided comments for organization).
 Stick to a **single-column** design with a narrow width for best results.
 If you really need things next to each other (i.e. columns), avoid `colspan` by nesting tables instead.

-**Note:** this approach results in a fixed-width layout everywhere media queries *aren't* supported, which ensures a reasonable result for **Gmail app** and **Outlook**.
+This approach results in a fixed-width layout everywhere media queries *aren't* supported, which ensures a reasonable result for **Gmail app** and **Outlook**.
 Use media queries to progressively enhance the experience where supported.

 ### Tips: